openstack-k8s-operators/ci-framework/roles/cifmw_cephadm/README.md

    used as entry point to reach the `ganesha backends` through an `haproxy` instance where proxy-protocol is enabled.

-* `cifmw_cephadm_ceph_spec_fqdn`: When true, the Ceph spec should use a fully qualified domain name (e.g. server1.bar.com).
-When false, the Ceph spec should use a short hostname (e.g. server1).

 * `cifmw_cephadm_ns`: Name of the OpenStack controlplane namespace used in configuring swift objects.